zweck/zweck.github.io/_posts/2016-04-24-grant-techbox.md

 ---
 layout: post
 title: Grant TechBox
-exerpt: I build a native iOS app in Swift which stores the PDF's in a simple categorised tree view.
+exerpt: I built a native iOS app in Swift which stores the PDF's in a simple categorised tree view.
 I also added the ability to search for manuals to enable quick access to desired content.
 img: /img/techbox-hand.jpg
 headerImage: /img/techbox-hand.jpg
 categories: ['portfolio', 'home']